stgeorgeshurstville/bulletin/_docs/giving.md

 order: 5
 ---

-#### No one can serve two masters.
-Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
-You cannot serve both God and money.
+#### For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you though his poverty might become rich.

-##### - Matthew 6:24 (NIV11)
+##### - 2 Corinthians 8:8-9 (NIV11)

 ---